 When Will Semen be Sperm-Free Post-Vasectomy?

-One of the most common misconceptions is that a man is instantly sterile after a vasectomy.
-However, this is not the case.
+One of the most common misconceptions is that a man is instantly sterile after a vasectomy, or that only their first few ejaculations post-procedure may contain sperm.
+Considering yourself sterile immediately after a vasectomy would be a mistake.
 Following a vasectomy procedure, sperm may still be present in semen for six months or longer.
-Although newly produced sperm can no longer travel beyond the blocked tubes, there will be some sperm remaining in the channel to the urethra for an average of 6 to 12 weeks after the procedure.
+Although newly produced sperm can no longer travel beyond the blocked tubes, there will be some sperm left in the channel to the urethra for an average of 6 to 12 weeks after the procedure.
 During this time, frequent ejaculation can help clear out any remaining sperm.

-It’s recommended that men continue using other forms of contraception until they receive confirmation that their semen is entirely sperm-free.
+It’s recommended that men refrain from having unprotected sex until they receive confirmation that their semen is entirely sperm-free.

 Verifying Your Vasectomy’s Success At Home